jindongyang94/dbintegrations3_rds/README.md

 Postgres password file to bypass the need to keep on entering passwords
 ~/.pgpass → chmod 600
 * Format: hostname:port:database:username:password
-If the username and password are going to be the same for all databases/host, you can simply put *:*:*:username:password
+If the username and password are going to be the same for all databases/host, you can simply put "*:*:*:username:password"
 If you are doing this on Lambda or EC2 instance, database and user credentials can be retrieved from the aws parameter store.
 * Maintain the JSON file as per given in the example.json: Change the values with 'fake' in its name.